 Whether you’re a piston-thighed roadie, a pannier-laden tourer, fancy the occasional recreational pedal or just going out for a spin with the family, the Peak District is now the go-to destination for cyclists in the UK.

 You need great routes with a good balance of tough climbs, gentler lanes and byways, snug cafes with belly-filling fodder and helpful bike shops.
-And it helps if there’s also lots to do for the non-cyclists in your party (we know, hard to believe some people don’t like bikes… but that’s a whole other blog, watch this space.).
+And it helps if there’s also lots to do for the non-cyclists in your party.

 Great routes, tough climbs